-Kerry A. Major, MSN, RN, NE-BC, is chief nursing officer for Cleveland Clinic Florida.
+Kerry A. Major, MSN, RN, NE-BC, is Florida Regional chief nursing officer and Weston Hospital chief nursing officer for Cleveland Clinic Florida.
 Major is a nursing advocate through-and-through.
 She feels it is imperative that the value of nursing is present and understood throughout the many disciplines within the healthcare industry.
-Having served in two crucial nursing leadership positions at Cleveland Clinic Florida for nearly 10 years, some of Major’s achievements include the successful implementation of a bed management and patient throughput program – including the opening of an observation unit, attaining 98 percent productivity for inpatient nursing services, and the development of a nurse staff resource pool.
+Having served in two crucial nursing leadership positions at Cleveland Clinic Florida for nearly 12 years, some of Major’s achievements include the successful implementation of a bed management and patient throughput program – including the opening of an observation unit, attaining 98 percent productivity for inpatient nursing services, and the development of a nurse staff resource pool.

 Major began her professional career in nursing while living in Hong Kong in 1991, and within two years accepted a position at Mount Sinai Medical Center in Miami Beach where she held several positions, including charge nurse, assistant nurse manager and clinical director.
 A strong leader with demonstrated performance in strategic and organizational management, human resource and financial management, Major works to devise resourceful methods and practices designed to advance the nursing profession.
 In 2009, Major was honored with the Nursing Spectrum Excellence Award for Advancing and Leading the Profession.